Types & Widening

 mdvs infers a type for every frontmatter field it encounters.
 When the same field appears with different types across files, mdvs resolves the conflict automatically through type widening.

-The six types
+The supported types

 | Type | YAML example | example_kb field |